 While Havik’s threat was great enough that even Kotal Kahn and Mileena decided to work together against him, he was done in by Takeda and Scorpion.
 Scorpion decapitated Havik, teleported into the Netherrealm with the still-alive head, and handed it over to Moloch and Drahmin for the sake of torture.

 After the adventure, Kotal Kahn and Sonya agreed on a pact known as the Reiko Accords that made them uneasy allies.

-THE NEW GENERATION (Mortal Kombat X)
+The Kombat Kids (Mortal Kombat X)

 20 years had passed since the Netherrealm War.
 During that time, Sub-Zero made amends with Scorpion and proved to him that their entire rivalry was based on the manipulations of Quan Chi.
 To atone, Scorpion dedicated himself to making Quan Chi suffer.